 I personally don’t believe you should be dropping dumbbells anyways, so if you like throwing them down after a set of 1” range of motion dumbbell benching, you’ve been warned.

-That means 5 lbs will be just as wide as 52.5 lbs.
+That means 5 lbs will be just as wide as 52.5 pounds.
 This can be very unwieldy with certain exercises, as you’re most likely going to have to shorten your range of motion at times.

-Best Adjustable Dumbbell For Heavy Lifters –
+Best Adjustable Dumbbells For Heavy Lifters –

 Ironmaster Quick-Lock Set